PeterChrz/Book_Work/GitHub_Foundations/README.md

 >Run without a commit message, as it injects it's own.
 >You may also need to resolve any conflicts between branches before the merge completes.

+You will need to create a pull request to merge branches in GitHub.

 ## Add

 When we want to stage the files to be commited.